mabel-dev/opteryx/docs/SQL Reference/02 Statements.md

 ### WHERE clause

 The `WHERE` clause specifies any filters to apply to the data.
 This allows you to select only a subset of the data in which you are interested.
 Only one of `LIKE` and `WHERE` can be used in the same statement.

+### FOR clause

+The `FOR` clause specifies the date to review data for.
+Although this supports the full syntax as per the `SELECT` statements, only one page of data is read in order to respond to `SHOW COLUMNS` statements.